 - To deploy the content to a release endpoint, follow the wizard.

-- Select the appropriate endpoint to each type of content appears.
+- Select an appropriate endpoint to each type of content appears.

-- In the Content Pipelines, a new multi release pipeline is initiated, where is queued and released when the system is available to process them.
+- In a content pipeline, a new multi release pipeline is initiated, where it is queued and released when the system is available to process them.

 For each type of content, a separate multi release pipeline is started.
 All contents are grouped and are imported for performance.
 For example, all automation blueprints and any dependencies are downloaded from the LCM repository and released in one flow.
 The Pre and Post pipeline stubs support is available for the multi_release_pipeline.